Tornado outbreak sequence of May 15–20, 2017: Chetek–Conrath, Wisconsin

+Aerial view of the Prairie Lakes Estates mobile home park near Chetek, Wisconsin.

 Maintaining EF1 strength, the tornado continued into Rusk County and destroyed or damaged numerous outbuildings and downed many trees.
 An isolated pocket of EF2 damage occurred several miles east of the Rusk County line, as a frame home had its roof ripped off and a nearby detached garage was completely destroyed.
 Debris was blown into a nearby wooded area, along with a large metal propane tank.
 EF1 damage continued through rural areas of the county, with countless trees snapped or uprooted, many outbuildings damaged or destroyed, and homes sustaining roof damage.
 A silo had its metal top blown off, and cabins sustained damage at Amacoy Lake.
 Past Amacoy Lake, many additional trees were downed and more outbuildings were damaged or destroyed.
 As the tornado approached the small village of Conrath, it re-strengthened back to EF2 intensity.
 A large barn was completely destroyed, a detached garage was swept away, and a manufactured home was damaged in this area.
 As the tornado passed just north of Conrath, it reached its maximum intensity.
 A poorly anchored home was completely leveled at EF3 intensity in this area, with only a pile of rubble left behind.
 Nearby trees were snapped and denuded as well.
 Past Conrath, the tornado rapidly weakened back to EF1 strength as it continued to the east, damaging or destroying outbuildings and downing numerous trees.
 In Rusk County, one home was destroyed, three were severely damaged, and 21 sustained minor damage.
 Damage along the remainder of the path and into Price County consisted entirely of EF0 level tree damage.
 The tornado dissipated to the west-southwest of Ogema.
 The tornado reached a maximum width of 1,320 yards and killed one person.
 25 others were injured.